Coronavirus: No further Covid-related deaths in NI

 A significant milestone passed on Tuesday as it was confirmed that more than one million people in Northern Ireland have now received a first dose of a Covid-19 vaccine.

-On Thursday, it was reported that 1,008,589 first jabs had been delivered.

-In addition, 583,977 people have received their second dose, meaning that a total of 1,592,566 vaccines have been delivered so far in Northern Ireland.
+A total of 1,616,351 vaccines have been delivered so far in Northern Ireland.

 Source: Department of Health Northern Ireland